 WHAT IS VITALICS

 Vitalics is a small business internal control program that provides all the tools to easily set up and implement your company’s controls.
-Vitalics contains over 140 already created yet customizable internal control forms, checklists and templates in a desktop application.
+Vitalics contains over 140 already created yet customizable internal control forms, checklists and templates and a fraud prevention and internal control workbook.
 Vitalics forms are also available separately.
 Whether you are a business owner, office manager, bookkeeper or accountant, Vitalics will provide you the reassurance that your work or your company assets are protected.
-The Vitalics Internal Control Audit Report Templates and Forms were created for the independent internal control auditor to implement for their small business clients.

 COMMON ANTI-FRAUD CONTROLS